Star Wars: The Rise of Skywalker fan edit fixes one of the movie's many problems

 In the finished film, there is a cool moment where Rey hears the voices of past Jedi as she's on the brink of death (including some fairly deep cuts from the Star Wars animated series).
 You get the sense, though, that the moment would've had more impact should the Jedi have physically turned up as Force ghosts.

-As noted by Cinema Blend, user jon h on YouTube has edited a version of the final fight between Rey and Palpatine that features Luke Skywalker, Obi-Wan Kenobi, Anakin Skywalker and Yoda appearing in the final sequence as Force spirits, and it's impressively done.
+As noted by our friends at GamesRadar, user jon h on YouTube has edited a version of the final fight between Rey and Palpatine that features Luke Skywalker, Obi-Wan Kenobi, Anakin Skywalker and Yoda appearing in the final sequence as Force spirits, and it's impressively done.
 Check it out below:

 Having something like this in the final film might've helped underline the idea that this is supposed to be the closing part to a nine-movie saga.
 But then again, bringing deceased actors back to life with CG is something Star Wars has struggled with in the recent past.